rballentine25/CEG2350-OS-concept-usage/f24notes/finalreview.md

 	* discrete/dedicated: separate graphics card installed in a slot on the motherboard. has its own dedicated memory and processing resources
-   - OTHER TERMS:
-	* Motherboard: distributes electricity and facilitates comm between CPU, RAM, etc. NORTHBRIDGE is data connections to CPU, RAM, PCle.
-SOUTHBRIDGE is data connection to BIOS, USB, SATA, and PCI bus (where SATA = serial advanced technology attachment, and PCI = peripheral component interconnect, connects internals like CPU, GPU, network cards)

 2. Booting of OS
    - Power on self-test (POST):